rsksmart/bridge-transaction-parser/README.md

 Available param options:

-* [--fromblock=number] defaults to `lastest`
+* [--fromblock=number] defaults to `lastest`.
+If the block number is negative, it will be interpreted as the number of blocks before the latest block.
-* [--network=network] defaults to `testnet`
+* [--network=network] Expects a url host for a network.
+If passed the literal `mainnet` or `testnet` it will be parsed to the respective mainnet and testnet hosts (found in the `network-parser.js` file).
+Defaults to `testnet`.
 * [--pegin] if provided, prints peg-in related transactions.
-It can be used along `--pegout` to only print peg-in and peg-out related transactions
+It can be used along `--pegout` to only print peg-in and peg-out related transactions.
-* [--pegout] if provided, prints peg-out related transactions  It can be used along `--pegin` to only print peg-in and peg-out related transactions
+* [--pegout] if provided, prints peg-out related transactions  It can be used along `--pegin` to only print peg-in and peg-out related transactions.
 * [--methods="['bridgeMethod1', 'bridgeMethod2']"] prints transaction data of calls made to any of the specified bridge methods.
-Defaults to all Bridge methods
+Defaults to all Bridge methods.
 * [--events="['bridgeEvent1', 'bridgeEvent2']"] prints transaction data of those that emitted any of these events.
-Defaults to all Bridge events
+Defaults to all Bridge events.
 * [--checkEveryMilliseconds=timeInMilliseconds] time between executions to get the next block to filter and print the transactions data.
-Defaults to 1000 milliseconds
+Defaults to 1000 milliseconds.

 ### Samples with the command line